 Tips For Browsing and Shopping Online With Disabilities

 Armed with better operating system and browser features, website disability access is a lot easier to get, but it also depends in part on the usability of the site, the site features, and the checkout process.
-Online shopping for disabled users doesn't have to be complicated, but sometimes, bad design can make it just as difficult to shop online as in person.
+Online shopping for users with disabilities doesn't have to be complicated, but sometimes, bad design can make it just as difficult to shop online as in person.
 It's been estimated that roughly half of online stores have poor accessibility due to odd ADA loopholes and a lack of understanding of how screen readers work.
-We have some information on the website accessibility of disabled users that's common now as well as ways to improve one's overall experience.
+We have some information on the website accessibility of users with disabilities that's common now as well as ways to improve one's overall experience.

 Common Online Shopping Problems to Look Out For